Namelesss1/ProjectBT/README.md

 - **Coin Runners**:
   - Regardless of the amount of players, the same amount of coins will always spawn.
 This means you can still have 50+ coins even in an online 1v1.
-  - The minial coin loss has increased from 3 to 4.
+  - The minimal coin loss has increased from 3 to 4.
   - Players steal 5 coins instead of 3 when using shrooms or stars
   - Players lose 40% of coins when hit in general instead of 50%.